-Paramount ships a majority of its oil and condensate production on third-party pipelines for sale in Edmonton, Alberta, where volumes sold generally receive higher prices due to the greater diversity of potential purchasers.
+Paramount ships a majority of its condensate and oil production on third-party pipelines for sale in Edmonton, Alberta, where volumes sold generally receive higher prices due to the greater diversity of potential purchasers.
 A minimal portion of the Company's production is sold at the lease when warranted by economic or operational factors.
 Sales prices for condensate and oil are based on West Texas Intermediate reference prices, adjusted for transportation, quality and density differentials.

-Other NGLs production is sold under a variety of contracts with prices based on the Edmonton market or based on weighted-average sales prices received by the purchaser, adjusted for transportation and fractionation.
+NGLs other than condensate are sold under a variety of contracts with prices based on the Edmonton market or based on weighted-average sales prices received by the purchaser, adjusted for transportation and fractionation.